surajdean/Multi-Honeypot-Platform/README.md

 # Multi-Honeypot-Platform

-In this guide, fill in later
+In this guide, you'll deploy Teleport on Azure Cloud, a honeypot simulating 23 vulnerable systems.
+You'll gain hands-on experience with Linux configuration, network settings, and honeypot data analysis, equipping you with valuable skills in threat detection and cyber defense.

 ## Tools Used